sfirke/janitor/README.md

 Installation
 ------------

-janitor isn't on CRAN yet.
+janitor is not yet on CRAN.
 Install the development version from GitHub:

 ``` r
 # install.packages("devtools")